 |Genre:||Animation, Drama, Romance, Adventure|

-At the centre of the story, which is inspired by real events, is the young aircraft engineer Jiro Horikoshi, who has been captivated by the dream of flying since early childhood.
-Like his great role model, the Italian Gianni Caproni, Jiro wants to fly over Japan one day in a plane that he himself designed.
-Already during his studies in Tokyo his great talent was recognized and it did not take long until he rose to one of the elite engineers of the defense industry of the country.
-Soon he begins to revolutionize the traditional aircraft construction with his ideas and to come closer to his big dream.
-One day, when he meets the beautiful Nahoko again, whom he met years ago on his first train ride to Tokyo, he realizes that there are other things in life that are worth developing great passion for.
-But the newly found happiness soon threatens to break up again…
+The story, inspired by real-life events, centers on a young aircraft engineer named Jiro Horikoshi, who has been captivated by the dream of flying since early childhood.
+Like his great idol, the Italian Gianni Caproni, Jiro wants to one day fly over Japan in a plane he has designed himself.
+While still studying in Tokyo, his great talent is recognized and it isn't long before he rises to become one of the elite engineers in the country's defense industry.
+Soon he begins to revolutionize the traditional aircraft manufacturing industry with his ideas and gets closer to his very big dream.
+One day, when he meets again the beautiful Nahoko, whom he had met years ago on his first train ride to Tokyo, he realizes that there are other things in life worth developing great passion for.
+But his newfound happiness soon threatens to be shattered.